Dream big and you will never fail completely

 Why did I start a film, not knowing anything?

-It all started in Copenhagen, where I lived from 2010 to 2014.
-There I had the luck to stumble upon a free co-working space at Jacob Aue Sobol studio; a Magnum photographer is driven by a passion that I never saw before, a truly loving human with wounds similar to mine that seemed treatable, and tolerable, under the influence of creative work.
+It all began in Copenhagen, where I called home from 2010 to 2014.
+In a stroke of serendipity, I stumbled upon a free co-working space at the studio of Jacob Aue Sobol, a Magnum photographer driven by a passion I had never encountered before.
+He was a truly loving human with wounds similar to my own, wounds that seemed more manageable, more bearable, when immersed in creative work.

-Seeing him and the others at the space work, stubbornly focused on finding in the close encounters some kind of bigger truth, I learned that if you look close enough to an idea, willing to lose yourself in it, you might find an original angle to tell it.
-But it is easier said than done, and what I was looking for was a project to lose myself in, and with it forget about the pain.
-Then I decided to make a movie.
+As I watched Jacob and the others at the space pour themselves into their projects, stubbornly focused on unearthing a greater truth in the intimate moments they captured, I learned that if you look closely enough at an idea, willing to lose yourself in it, you might just find an original angle to tell your story.
+But knowing and doing are two different things, and what I needed was a project to lose myself in, a way to forget about the pain.
+That's when I decided to make a movie.

-I also had to learn more about how to tell stories.
-I had to peel off the many misconceptions and fundamental errors I had about how stories are structured, the importance of choosing the point of view, the protagonist, or the subject matter (That is what you are really talking about, which might seem obvious, but it's not).
-In my case, not having done anything with video before, I knew that I had to listen to those around me.
-In fact, the whole project of making a documentary, and having a kind of therapy at the same time, became an exercise in listening, mutual understanding, and cooperation.
+Of course, I had to learn more about the art of storytelling.
+I needed to shed the misconceptions and fundamental errors I held about story structure, the importance of point of view, the choice of protagonist, and the true subject matter (which, as obvious as it may seem, is often elusive).
+Having never worked with video before, I knew I had to listen to those around me.
+In fact, the entire process of making a documentary while simultaneously undergoing a kind of therapy became an exercise in listening, mutual understanding, and collaboration.

-Here I share some of the lessons learned from Yo Galgo about music production, thinking big, and the pleasure of working with amazing professionals on this project.
-Without them, we wouldn't be here.
+Here, I'd like to share some of the lessons I learned from creating Yo Galgo, from music production to thinking big, and the joy of working with incredible professionals on this project.
+Without them, we wouldn't be where we are today.

 This post is for subscribers only